Maldives: Marine ecosystem

+The waters surrounding Maldives contain diverse marine life, including various corals, over 2,000 species of fish, and rare species of biological and commercial significance, with tuna fisheries representing a longstanding traditional resource.
+Freshwater fish such as the milkfish (Chanos chanos) and various smaller species thrive within ponds, marshes and other limited freshwater habitats.
+In the 1970s, a United Nations agency facilitated the introduction of the tilapia or mouth-breeder.

-The Maldives have a range of different habitats including deep sea, shallow coast, and reef ecosystems, fringing mangroves, wetlands and dry land.
-There are 187 species of coral forming the coral reefs.
+Maldives have different habitats including deep sea, shallow coast, and reef ecosystems, fringing mangroves, wetlands, and dry land.
+187 species of coral form the coral reefs.
 This area of the Indian Ocean, alone, houses 1,100 species of fish, 5 species of sea turtle, 21 species of whale and dolphin, 400 species of mollusc, and 83 species of echinoderms.
-The area is also populated by a number of crustacean species: 120 copepods, 15 amphipods, as well as more than 145 crab and 48 shrimp species.
+The area is also populated by several crustacean species: 120 copepods, and 15 amphipods, as well as more than 145 crab and 48 shrimp species.

 Among the many marine families represented are pufferfish, fusiliers, jackfish, lionfish, oriental sweetlips, reef sharks, groupers, eels, snappers, bannerfish, batfish, humphead wrasse, spotted eagle rays, scorpionfish, lobsters, nudibranches, angelfish, butterflyfish, squirrelfish, soldierfish, glassfish, surgeonfish, unicornfish, triggerfish, Napoleon wrasse, and barracuda.

-These coral reefs are home to a variety of marine ecosystems that vary from planktonic organisms to whale sharks.
-Sponges have gained importance as five species have displayed anti-tumor and anti-cancer properties.
+These coral reefs are home to various marine ecosystems that include species such as planktonic organisms and whale sharks.
+Five species of sponge have displayed anti-tumor and anti-cancer properties.

-In 1998, sea-temperature warming of as much as 5 C-change due to a single El Niño phenomenon event caused coral bleaching, killing two-thirds of the nation's coral reefs.
+In 1998, sea-temperature warming of as much as 5 C-change due to a single El Niño phenomenon event caused coral bleaching and killed two-thirds of the nation's coral reefs.

-In an effort to induce the regrowth of the reefs, scientists placed electrified cones anywhere from 20–60 ft below the surface to provide a substrate for larval coral attachment.
+To induce the regrowth of the reefs, scientists placed electrified cones anywhere from 20–60 ft below the surface to provide a substrate for larval coral attachment.
 In 2004, scientists witnessed corals regenerating.
 Corals began to eject pink-orange eggs and sperm.
 The growth of these electrified corals was five times faster than untreated corals.
 Scientist Azeez Hakim stated:

-Again, in 2016, the coral reefs of the Maldives experienced a severe bleaching incident.
+Again, in 2016, the coral reefs of Maldives experienced a severe bleaching incident.
 Up to 95% of coral around some islands have died, and, even after six months, 100% of young coral transplants died.
 The surface water temperatures reached an all-time high in 2016, at 31 degrees Celsius in May.

 Recent scientific studies suggest that the faunistic composition can vary greatly between neighbour atolls, especially in terms of benthic fauna.
 Differences in terms of fishing pressure (including poaching) could be the cause.